2022 Thursday Night Football Odds

-Thursdays are stellar during the season.
+Thursdays are stellar during the season, with sports bettors ready to wager on top games.
 We’ll tell you all you need to know about Thursday Night Football (TNF) betting in this piece.
 Enough chit-chat, let’s hop straight into it.

 Thursday Nights are the start of football weeks.
 We go two full days with no NFL action.
 By Thursday, bettors are itching to get some of that football betting rush back.
 Online sportsbooks offer lots of bets to consider, and some even throw in TNF bonuses.